CryptoServices/cryptoservices.github.io/challenges/screenapp.md

 permalink: /challenges/screenapp
 ---

 **Can you find anything wrong with my application?** I bought it on the *MobileStore* for a few dollars💰  and it allows me to **pair my smartphone with an airplane TV**.
 I can then control different things on the screen and get information about my account directly from my phone.
 It's pretty neat!
-If you've ever had to deal with these old tactil screens on a flight before... you know what I'm talking about.
+If you've ever had to deal with these old tactile screens on a flight before... you know what I'm talking about.

 ![drawing of an airplane screen](/images/challenges/screenapp.jpg)